-If your system is managed by the HMC, use the HMC to install the voltage regulator module in the server.
-For instructions, see Installing a part by using the Hardware Management Console.
+If your system is managed by the Hardware Management Console (HMC), use the HMC to complete the steps for removing the disk drive backplane from the server.
+For information about using the HMC to remove the disk drive backplane, see Removing a part using the Hardware Management Console.

-If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to install the voltage regulator module in the server.
-For instructions, see Installing a part by using the Systems Director Management Console.
+If your system is managed by the Systems Director Management Console (SDMC), use the SDMC to complete the steps for removing the disk drive backplane from the server.
+For instructions, see Removing a part using the Systems Director Management Console.

-If you do not have an HMC or SDMC, complete the following steps to install a voltage regulator module:
+If you do not have an HMC or SDMC, complete the following steps to remove the disk drive backplane: